ckeditor/ckeditor5/docs/framework/abbreviation-plugin-tutorial/abbreviation-plugin-level-1.md

 ## Let's start!

 The easiest way to set up your project is to grab the starter files from our [Github repository for this tutorial](https://github.com/ckeditor/ckeditor5-tutorials-examples/tree/main/abbreviation-plugin).
-We gathered all the necessary dependencies there, including some CKEditor 5 packages and other files needed to build the editor.
+We gathered all the necessary dependencies there, including some CKEditor&nbsp;5 packages and other files needed to build the editor.

 The editor has already been created in the `app.js` file with some basic plugins.
 All you need to do is clone the repository, navigate to the [starter-files directory](https://github.com/ckeditor/ckeditor5-tutorials-examples/tree/main/abbreviation-plugin/starter-files), run the `npm install` command, and you can start coding right away.

 The webpack is also already configured, so you can just use the `npm run build` command to build your application.
 Whenever you want to check anything in the browser, save the changes and run build again.
 Then, refresh the page in your browser (remember to turn off caching, so that new changes are displayed instantly).

 <info-box>
-	Our starter files come with the {@link framework/development-tools#ckeditor-5-inspector CKEditor 5 Inspector} attached to the editor, so you can easily debug and observe what is happening in the model and the view layers.
+	Our starter files come with the {@link framework/development-tools#ckeditor-5-inspector CKEditor&nbsp;5 Inspector} attached to the editor, so you can easily debug and observe what is happening in the model and the view layers.
 It will give you tons of useful information about the state of the editor such as internal data structures, selection, commands, and many more.
 </info-box>

 If you want to set up the project yourself, you should follow the steps listed in the {@link framework/quick-start the "Quick start" section}.
 Additionally, you will need to install the [`@ckeditor/ckeditor5-core`](https://www.npmjs.com/package/@ckeditor/ckeditor5-core) package, which contains the `Plugin` class, and the [`@ckeditor/ckeditor5-ui`](https://www.npmjs.com/package/@ckeditor/ckeditor5-ui) package, which contains the UI library and the framework.